USS Trenton (LPD-14): 1972–1973

 Trenton returned to Norfolk on 20 February and resumed her East Coast-West Indies routine.
 Following amphibious training at Onslow Beach, North Carolina, and sea trials near Norfolk, she visited the Caribbean Sea in April with other units of Amphibious Squadron (PhibRon) 4.
 She then devoted the rest of the early summer to exercises and training at Onslow Beach and at Norfolk before preparing for her first Mediterranean deployment.

 The ship departed Norfolk on 28 July, embarked Marines at Morehead City, North Carolina, on 29 July, and headed across the Atlantic on 30 July.
 She reached Rota, Spain, on 10 August and, with the other units of PhibRon 4, was incorporated into the United States Sixth Fleet as Task Force (TF) 61.
 She spent the remainder of the year and most of the first month of 1973 in the Mediterranean Sea.
 During that six-month period, Trenton participated in six amphibious landing exercises (Phiblexes), most of which were conducted in cooperation with the military services of foreign nations.
 In September, she conducted a landing exercise at Timbakion, Crete, with units of the Italian Navy.
 Greek and Italian ships joined her later that month for Phiblex 3–73 conducted at Alexandroupolis, Greece.
 In mid-October, troops of the French Foreign Legion provided the opposition for a landing exercise at Corsica.
-Trenton visited Izmir, Turkey, in mid-September and, in mid-December, concluded her exercise schedule at Porto Scuda, Sardinia, with Phiblex 6–73.
+Trenton visited İzmir, Turkey, in mid-September and, in mid-December, concluded her exercise schedule at Porto Scuda, Sardinia, with Phiblex 6–73.
 On 16 January 1973, she headed home; and, ten days later, she entered the Naval Amphibious Base at Little Creek, Virginia.